user1990/yelp-ground-app/README.md

 ![gym](https://user-images.githubusercontent.com/13827656/27255414-e29200a2-53a6-11e7-939e-c590e82b7b21.jpg)

+# Demo

+The app is deployed [here](https://vast-waters-32274.herokuapp.com/) at Heroku.

 # yelp-gym-app

 A full-stack Node.js project to allow user to create, read, update, and delete gym information with RESTful routing.